Causally-Aware Unsupervised Feature Selection Learning: Related Work

 \section{Related Work}

 In this section, we briefly review some recent UFS methods.
-CNAFS proposes a joint feature selection framework that integrates self-expression and pseudo-label learning~\cite{CNAFS}.
-DUFS incorporates both local and global feature correlations in its feature selection process~\cite{DUFS}.
-VCSDFS introduces a novel variance-covariance subspace distance for feature selection~\cite{VCSDFS}.
+CNAFS integrates self-expression and pseudo-label learning into a unified optimization framework while incorporating manifold regularization to preserve the local geometric structure of data~\cite{CNAFS}.
+Nie et al. propose to simultaneously perform feature selection and similarity graph learning, and constrain the similarity matrix to include exactly $k$ nearest neighbors for local structure preservation~\cite{nie2019structured}.
+DUFS leverages information theory to calculate pairwise dependencies between features and integrates this dependency-based approach into a regularized regression model to identify discriminative and non-redundant feature subsets~\cite{DUFS}.
+VCSDFS proposes a novel variance-covariance distance to capture the statistical correlations among features and combines this distance with subspace learning to select features~\cite{VCSDFS}.
 Based on feature-level and clustering-level analysis, Zhou~et al. propose a bi-level ensemble feature selection method~\cite{BLFSE}.
-FSDK embeds feature selection within the framework of the discriminative K-means algorithm~\cite{FSDK}.
-OEDFS combines self-representation with non-negative matrix factorization to select discriminative features~\cite{OEDFS}.
-HSL adaptively learns an optimal graph Laplacian by exploiting high-order similarity information~\cite{HSL}.
-FDNFS employs the manifold information of the original data along with feature correlation to inform the feature selection process~\cite{FDNFS}.
-However, as previously mentioned, existing methods have two problems: (1) They concentrate solely on discriminative features, overlooking the causal aspects.
-(2) They fail to consider the importance of different features in constructing the similarity graph, resulting in unreliable graphs and suboptimal feature selection performance.
+FSDK learns pseudo-labels to guide the least-squares regression learning and imposes the $\ell_{2,p}$-norm regularizer on the feature selection matrix to satisfy different sparsity requirements~\cite{FSDK}.
+OEDFS proposes an autoencoder-based method for discriminative feature selection by combining self-representation learning and non-negative matrix factorization~\cite{OEDFS}.
+HSL adaptively learns an optimal graph Laplacian matrix by incorporating first-order and high-order similarities, thereby effectively preserving the geometric structure of data for feature selection~\cite{HSL}.
+Chen et al. employ nonnegative tensor CP decomposition to preserve the multi-dimensional structure of data during the selection process~\cite{chen2022unsupervised}.
+FDNFS constructs a feature graph to capture feature-level correlations and embeds this feature graph into a sparse regression model to identify important features.
+Moreover, FDNFS applies manifold regularization to both the pseudo-label matrix and the reconstruction coefficient matrix, thereby exploiting the intrinsic structure of high-dimensional data to improve feature selection performance~\cite{FDNFS}.
+However, as discussed earlier, existing UFS methods suffer from two significant limitations: (\romannumeral1) They concentrate solely on identifying features that maximize discriminative performance, neglecting the underlying causal mechanisms that could confound the feature selection process. (\romannumeral2) They fail to consider the importance of causal and non-causal features in constructing the similarity graph, resulting in unreliable graphs for local structure preservation and suboptimal feature selection performance.